Shresht7/CommandPaletteExtension-SearchEngines/README.md

 # `SearchEngines` Extension for PowerToys Command Palette

 > [!CAUTION]
-> WORK-IN-PROGRESS
+> ⚠️ WORK-IN-PROGRESS ⚠️

-`SearchEngines` is an extension for the Microsoft PowerToys Command Palette that allows you to quickly search the web using search engines.
+`SearchEngines` is an extension for the [Microsoft PowerToys Command Palette](https://learn.microsoft.com/en-us/windows/powertoys/command-palette/overview) that allows you to quickly search the web using search engines.

 ![screenshot](./screenshot.png)

 ---

-## Features
+## 🌟 Features

 -   **Search Ranking:** The extension uses fuzzy matching to rank search engines based on your query.
 It matches against both the engine's name and its shortcut, providing more relevant results.